kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 Next we see the `type` and `props` we defined for the element, with a few notes:

-* `key` and `ref`, which are props with special meaning in React, will not be part of the `props`.
-Instead, they're represented separately, with their own properties inside the resulting object.
+* `key` and `ref`, which are a couple of props with special meaning in React, will not be part of the `props` object.
+Instead, they have their own properties inside the resulting object.
 * `children` is treated as any other prop on the element.
 Notice that if you have a single child to the element, `props.children` will be a primitive value (in this case, a string).
 When we have many children to an element, `props.children` will become an array.

 Finally, some miscellaneous, underscore-prefixed stuff set up by React (some only used in _development mode_).

 > 📖 The source code for `React.createElement` is in [ReactElement.js](https://github.com/facebook/react/blob/master/packages/react/src/ReactElement.js), if you're curious to read it.

 At the end of the day, JSX is just an nice way to write one big-ass JavaScript object that represents an element, or an element tree, in your application.
-So, if you look at `<button>` and remember that it's basically `{ type: 'button', props: {} }` when that piece of code is run, I think many more things in React start to make more sense.
+So, if you look at `<button>` and remember that if you strip all the onion layers you get `{ type: 'button', props: {} }`, I think many more things in React start to make more sense.

 Further reading from the official docs: